StarRocks/starrocks/docs/en/reference/information_schema/materialized_views.md

 # materialized_views

-`materialized_views` provides information about all asynchronous materialized views.
+`materialized_views` provides information about all materialized views.

 The following fields are provided in `materialized_views`: